About That: History

-In summer 1922 Lilya Brik fell in love with Alexander Krasnoshchyokov, the then head of the newly formed Prombank.
+In the summer of 1922, Lilya Brik fell in love with Alexander Krasnoshchyokov, the then head of the newly formed Prombank.
 Mayakovsky was outraged, a quarrel ensued and the terms of the two-month separation have been agreed between the two.
 As a result, the poet departed to his 'boat-room' at the Lybyansky Lane, 3/6, "banned" from visiting the Briks at their Vodopyany Lane home.
 There, working for 16-20 hours a day, he wrote About That.
 On 11 February it was finished.
 "That was arguably my best poem in terms of the editorial work done upon it," he later wrote in a preface to the compilation This Year's Things.

 There was an entry in Mayakovsky's diary, commenting upon the reasons of his self-imposed exile: "Here I sit alone, but only because I am willing to.
 Have to think my life over, and myself… Does love mean everything to me?
 Yes, but in a peculiar sort of way.
 Love is life, it is the most important of things.
 That is what verses roll out of, not to speak of other things.
 Love is the heart of everything.
 Once it stops beating, everything else dies, becomes superfluous, unnecessary..."

 On 28 February 1923 Mayakovsky and Lilya Brik met again and went for several days to Petrograd together.
-In her 1956 book of memoirs Brik remembered:I came to the railway station and found him on the platform, waiting for me on the wagon steps.
+In her 1956 book of memoirs, Brik remembered:

+I came to the railway station and found him on the platform, waiting for me on the wagon steps.
 As the train started, Volodya, leaning on the door read me the poem About That.
 Having finished, he burst into tears, immensely relieved.
 Now, in the course of those two months, I often had pangs of consciousness.
 Volodya was suffering there alone, while I lived an ordinary life, was seeing people, visiting places.
 Now I felt happy.
 For the poem that I've just heard wouldn't have been written should I have not chosen Volodya as my personal ideal and an impersonation of an ideal human being."